-The nearest air terminals are: Sofia (Bulgaria, 84 km/52 mi away) and Plovdiv (Bulgaria, 50 km/ 34 mi away) - don't forget to check the low-cost flight options!
-If participants arrive at one of these airports, a transfer to Villa Terres in Karabunar may be arranged by request (please, specify this in your application form).
+The nearest air terminals are: Sofia (Bulgaria, 84 km/52 mi away) and Plovdiv (Bulgaria, 50 km/ 34 mi away.)
+If participants arrive at one of these airports, a transfer to Villa Terres in Karabunar can be arranged by request.
 Individual or group transfer prices may vary, depending on the number of passengers, from 25 to 100 EUR.
-Ask for details!
+Ask for details.

-How to get there: Participants who individually arrange their travel will be expected to arrive at Villa Terres on the arrival day by 7.30 pm.
+How to get there: Participants who individually arrange their travel will be expected to arrive at Villa Terres on the arrival day by 7.00 pm.
 It may be reached by bus from Septemvri (15 - 20 min) and Sofia (approx. 1 ½ hrs).
-A detailed travel-info sheet will be provided to enrolled students.
+A detailed travel info-sheet will be provided to enrolled students.

 Visa requirements: Citizens of the EU, EEA, USA, Canada, Japan, Republic of Korea, Australia and New Zealand do not need a visa to visit Bulgaria or any of Bulgaria’s neighboring countries for up to 90 days, with the exception of Turkey.
 However, the Turkish government facilitates tourism by providing the option for obtaining an e-visa at www.evisa.gov.tr/en/.
 Citizens of all other countries may need a visa.The Balkan Heritage Foundation can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.
 For further details please visit our Visa information page.

-Accommodation: Villa Terres Hotel, Karabunar, Bulgaria - in comfortable rooms with two to three beds (bathrooms with shower and WC), equipped with air-conditioning and TV in a local newly built hotel.
+Accommodation: Villa Terres Hotel - in comfortable rooms with two to three beds (bathrooms with shower and WC), equipped with a/c and TV in a local newly built hotel.
 The hotel has a small swimming pool and spa, free of charge for the participants in the field school.
-There are cheap laundry services and free Wi-Fi provided.
+There are cheap laundry services and free Wi-Fi is provided.
 Extra night - 30 EUR (per night per person), Single room - 200 EUR (for two-week period).